skompc/Liberated/README.md

 1. Any unimplemented endpoints will softlock the game.
 Simply restart the app.
 2. Story choices don't matter... just choose the path you want...
 I won't fix this!
 3. Results screen is inaccurate sometimes.
 Just ignore until I implement everything...
-4. The Demon Maker is all wonky when it comes to skills...
-I'll need to experiment and see what the client really expects.

 # FAQ